Skip to content

 RolePermissions

-adminFull access, can manage project members
+project_maintainerFull access, can manage project members

-writerCreate, update, delete entities within project
+project_contributorCreate, update, delete entities within the project

-readerRead-only access to project resources
+project_viewerRead-only access to project resources

 Role Inheritance: